Toe fractures in adults

 - Jocelyn R Gravlee, MD

 - Clinical Assistant Professor of Community Health and Family Medicine

 Robert L Hatch, MD, MPH

 - University of Florida College of Medicine

 Toe fractures are relatively common and frequently managed by primary care and emergency physicians.
-Two reviews of orthopedic management in the primary care setting found that broken toes accounted for approximately 9 percent of fractures treated [1,2].
-Of these, over 60 to 75 percent involved the smaller toes [3,4].
+According to two reviews of orthopedic management in the primary care setting , broken toes account for approximately 9 percent of fractures treated [1,2].
+Of these, over 60 to 75 percent involve the smaller toes [3,4].
 Although often dismissed as inconsequential, toe fractures that are improperly managed can lead to significant pain and disability.
 Treatment is generally straightforward, with excellent outcomes.

 By convention, toes and their respective metatarsals are numbered from one (great toe) through five (little toe).
 The second through fifth toes typically have three phalanges, while the great toe has two.
 Lesser toes, especially the fifth, may occasionally have only two phalanges (figure 1A-C).